How to stop dust from collecting on your desk

-Even if you don’t see them, chances are your ceiling fan’s blades need a thorough cleaning.
+Even if you don’t see them, chances are your ceiling fan’s blades are in need of a thorough cleaning.
 You’ll need a stepladder or a steady chair to reach the fan.
 You’ll also need a rag and a cleaning solution to wipe the blades.
-Like your carpet and floors, it’s best to set up a regular cleaning schedule for your ceiling fan.
+Just like your carpet and floors, it’s best to set up a regular cleaning schedule for your ceiling fan.

 3. Dust the desk and other furniture.

 Repeat the process when it comes to other furniture inside the room, such as chairs, tabletops, and lamps.
-If dust has accumulated already, make sure to use a face mask while dusting.
+If a lot of dust has accumulated already, make sure to use a face mask while dusting.

 4. Clean air conditioning filters.

 Don’t forget that air conditioners need some tender loving care, too!
 Since your air conditioner filters out debris, there’s a huge chance that it has accumulated a lot of dirt over time.
-Depending on the type of air conditioner unit you have, you might also need to replace the air filters only meant to last for a limited amount of time.
+Depending on the type of air conditioner unit you have, it might also be necessary to replace the air filters that are only meant to last for a limited amount of time.